tnakamot/igmp-querierd/README.md

  * To change the IGMP broadcast interval add `-i <interval>` to the `querierd.service` file.
  * You may find more options by running `python -m igmpquerier.service -h`.

-The Systemd service is now ready to be configured:
+The systemd service is now ready to be configured:

     sudo systemctl daemon-reload
     sudo systemctl start querierd.service